esafak/mca/docs/usage.rst

 >         1.77978056e-01,   1.71329335e-16,   7.21294550e-17])
 >	1.2

 Benzecri correction plus thresholding has eliminated 3 of the 6 columns.
 You can adjust the threshold by setting the TOL parameter (default: 1e-4) in the constructor.
-If we had let the `prob` parameter in `fs_r()` to 1, it would use its default value of 0.9 and we would have eliminated another two columns, leading to a dimensionality reduction of 1:6.
+If we had not set the ``prob`` parameter in ``fs_r()`` to 1, it would have used its default value of 0.9 and we would have eliminated another two columns, leading to a dimensionality reduction ratio of 6:1.

 .. code-block :: python